-Snøhetta has designed a proposal to upgrade Stockholm’s most renowned public square, Stureplan (Sture Plaza), upon request by the city’s municipality to transform the area from a heavily car-dependent zone, to a pedestrian-and bicycle friendly street scape.
+Snøhetta has designed a proposal to upgrade Stockholm’s most renowned public square, Stureplan (Sture Plaza), upon request from TAM Group to transform the area from a heavily car-dependent zone, to a pedestrian-and bicycle friendly street scape.

 Situated in a prime location in the inner core of Stockholm, Stureplan is located at the intersection of the high-end shopping area, “Biblioteksgatan”, and Birger Jarlsgatan.
 However, the Sture quarter is surrounded by streets built on hardscaped surfaces based on public realm perimeters from the late 1980s.

 Today’s design of Stureplan presents an outdated design which suffers from heavy traffic and accessibility barriers.
 Therefore, the area requires a significant upgrade to create a stronger, more seamless connection between the West and the East side of the city, thus facilitating a new hierarchy which prioritizes the pedestrians.

 Snøhetta’s solution is to include a new material palette based on granite cobblestone, built on a strong visual identity which pays homage to the city’s historic use of stone.